-HEKS will provide need-based assistance to conflict- and displacement-affected Ukrainians both in Ukraine and neighbouring countries.
-A number of local partners shall provide this assistance in Romania, Hungary and, access permitting, Ukraine itself.
-Whilst FONSS (Federation of Nongovernmental Organisations for Social Services), Diakonia Foundation (cf. Home (diakonia.ro)) and Openfields (cf. Home Open Fields foundation) will implement the aid action in Romania with a particular focus on North Eastern and Eastern regions of Romania, as well as Bucharest-Ilfov region and Halmeu, Sighet, Counties of Maramures, Satu Mare and Cluj, Bucovina Institute envisions direct assistance to IDP's on Ukranian soil.
-On the other hand, the Hungarian Reformed Church Aid (HRCA) shall concentrate its efforts on the major border crossing points along the Ukrainian-Hungarian border including Záhony, Lónya, Barabás, Beregsurány, Tiszabecs as well as in Budapest.
-In addition, a multi-purpose group cash approach will support local first responders to continue their support to refugees in the border area in Hungary as well as IDPs in Transcarpatian Ukraine.
-Discussions are ongoing to provide emergency assistance in Slovakia as well.
+HEKS provides need-based assistance to conflict- and displacement-affected Ukrainians both in Ukraine and neighbouring countries; Romania, Hungary and Moldova.
+A number of local partners provide this assistance in Romania, Hungary and Moldova, and Ukraine.
+Whilst FONSS (Federation of Nongovernmental Organisations Social Services), Diakonia Foundation (cf. Home (diakonia.ro)) Openfields https://openfields.ro/implements the aid action in Romania with a particular focus on North Eastern and Eastern regions of Romania, Halmeu, Sighet, Maramures, Satu Mare and Cluj counties, Bucovina Institute envisions direct assistance to IDP's in Transcarpathia region of Ukraine.
+On the other hand, the Hungarian Reformed Church Aid (HRCA) concentrates its efforts on the major border crossing points along the Ukrainian-Hungarian border including Záhony, Lónya, Barabás, Beregsurány, Tiszabecs as well as in Budapest.
+In addition, a multi-purpose group cash approach supports local first responders to continue their support to refugees in Budapest as well as IDPs in Transcarpathian Ukraine.
 The proposed multisectoral emergency assistance aims to provide cash and to satisfy basic shelter and NFI needs.
-Moreover, the action's goal is to provide Ukrainian refugees and potentially IDP's on Ukrainian soil with need-based MHPSS and psychosocial support and as appropriate to enhance their integration into neighbouring countries through professional social service support, case management and counselling.
-Special attention will be given to enhancing the integration of Ukrainian refugees into the local labour market by improved their language competences and access to governmental services.
+Moreover, HEKS/EPER goal is to provide Ukrainian refugees and IDP's in Ukraine with need-based MHPSS and psychosocial support and as appropriate to enhance their integration into neighbouring countries through professional social service support, case management and counselling.
+Special attention is given to enhancing the integration of Ukrainian refugees into the local labour market by improved their language competences and access to governmental services.